ppalaciosa/newportxps_control/README.md

 ## **Motion File Example (`motion.txt`)**

+Each line specifies positions for each selected stage, **optionally followed by a label** (e.g., for logging or tracking):

 ```
-10, 0, 90, 5
+10, 0, 90, 5, first_move
 20, 5, 45, 0
 ```
-- Each line = a position for each selected stage (by order in config or `--stages`).
+- **Positions:** The first N values (comma-separated) are the target positions for each active stage.
+- **Label (optional):** Anything after the last numeric value is treated as a label/comment and will be logged if `--log` is used.
 ---

 ## 🧠 Python API Usage